Andrettin/Wyrmsun/readme.txt

 - 3.1.1
 -----------------------------------------------------------------------

+* Achievements
+- In-game achievement descriptions now show your progress towards the achievement.
+- Added a new achievement, The Treasures of Svarinshaug.
+- Improved the description of The Lay of Alvis achievement.

 * Buildings
 - Strongholds and Guard Towers now have an innate ranged attack, though garrisoned units can still attack from within them.
 Guard Towers now have a garrison capacity of 1 rather than 2.
 - Strongholds and Guard Towers are now affected by arrow/throwing axe upgrades, as well as by Alchemy.